vcchen93/Job_Recommender/README.md

 The crawler use [Selenium](https://github.com/SeleniumHQ/selenium)(chrome version) to get data from LinkedIn.

 ### Requirements
 To use the recommender, the following files will be needed.
-Please download them and put them in the same folder with Job_Recommender.py.
+Please download and put them in the same folder as Job_Recommender.py.
 1. [chromedriver](https://chromedriver.chromium.org/) Please get a chromedriver that matches your version of chrome.
 This is required by Selenium to run LinkedIn crawler.
 2. [Doc2Vec_104_jobs.model](https://drive.google.com/file/d/1bwyV-SA4NgVY7Zbm7owhB77MpTzcOMLc/view?usp=sharing) This is the model for recommendation.
 3. [data](https://drive.google.com/drive/folders/18MN0Bqm6Awc4AZHSF2biQW2T_mykRySW?usp=sharing) This is the models and data for CKIP.
 We need this to do segmentation on your resume.